picotank/testproject/test1/README.md

 ## Usage

-To train the network with the dataset
+To train the network with the dataset.
+To set training parameters, go to `config.py` file.
 ```
 python train.py --load_path data/outdoor_day1_data.h5
 ```